alphazframework/zest-docs-latest/docs/cookie.md

 # Cookie Management

 ## Configuration
-There is no configuration need for using session library in zest framework
+There is no configuration need for using session library in Zest framework
 ### Set
 For setting the cookie and its value you need to used ```set_cookie()``` function take a look at an example: